EskiMojo14/required-react-context/README.md

 # required-react-context

 A wrapper around React Context to require a value set with a Provider, throwing an error if used outside one.
+This avoids the often undesirable behavior of silently falling back to a default value.

 ```ts
 import { createRequiredContext } from "required-react-context";